 - Make a data logger for less than $500.
-It can store data for the temperature, pH, and DO with a time stamp and using I2C communication.
+The logger can store data for the temperature, pH and Disoled Oxygen with a time stamp and using I2C communication.

 - Why I2C (Inter-Integrated Circuit) communication mode?
-The main reason is one microcontroller can stack up as many sensors with two wires given that each of sensor has an unique address.
+The main reason is one microcontroller can stack up (daisy-chained) as many sensors with two wires given that each sensor/client has an unique address.

 1. Parts needed

-: are microscopic algae, found in fresh water and marine environments.
+are microscopic algae, found in fresh water and marine environments.
 Their size ranges from a few micrometers to a few hundred micrometers.
-Their function to the Earth system is similar to the plants utilizing solar energy to reduce carbon dioxde to organic carbon.
+Their function to the Earth system is similar to the plants that is, to convert solar energy to reduce carbon dioxde to organic carbon.
+This is vital to the Earth.
+Converting photon energy to chemical-bond energy is the first step to keep the solar energy in Earth.
 The oldest form of microalgae dated back 3-4 billion years ago.
-Together, microalgae produce half of the atmospheric oxygen.
-According to Wikipedia.
+Together, the microalgae produce a half of the atmospheric oxygen (according to Wikipedia.)

 Microalage in Industry Context

-One disadvantage of microalgae in compare with solar photovoltaics is a much lower efficiency in converting solar energy to equipvalent energy, either in chemical bound or in eletron potential.
-But comparing effiency in energy context favor the solar to electricity conversion.
-The argument for microalage is a neutral-carbon process (not generating more carbon dioxde), and the liquid fuel extracted from the biomass is favored to displace some percentage of fossil fuel.Source: https://www.cosia.ca/initiatives/greenhouse-gases/projects/algae-project
+One disadvantage of microalgae in compare with solar photovoltaics is a much lower efficiency in converting solar energy to equipvalent energy either in term of chemical bond or in electron potential.
+Comparing effiency in energy context favors the photovoltaics to electricity conversion.
+The argument for microalage is a neutral-carbon process or zero generation of new carbon dioxide in contrast to fossil fuels.
+The carbon atoms acted as electron carriers collecting electron during photosynthesis and releasing those to oxygen during combustion.
+Meanwhile, burning fossil fuels releases carbon dioxide to the atmostpher and thickens a layer of greenhouse gases.
+The microalga biomass after harvest is extracted for liquid fuel to displace some percentage of fossil fuels.
+The value of microalgae is the type of compounds they produced and not merely by the energy they harvested.Source: https://www.cosia.ca/initiatives/greenhouse-gases/projects/algae-project

 What the hell to do with this data logger?

-Microalgae needs CO2 as the building block or the material by transering electrons splitted from water.
-This process releases Oxygen (O2).
-The CO2 is needed to replenish but no too much; otherwise, the pH is too low for microalgae.
+After one round of photosynthesis, CO2 molecules are consumed which leads to a tiny increment of the pH.
+If the reaction happens for a long time, most bio-available forms of inorganic carbons are exhauted and slows down the reaction rate.
+Now, I need to build a system to automatically replensishing CO2 just enough; otherwise, the pH is too low for the microalgae that effects functional groups on the cell's membrane.
 Balancing the CO2 can be done by installing an in-situ pH probe and reading the pH value to turn on/turn of a solonoid valve.
 When the solonoid valve is open, the CO2 is injected and dissolved in the microalgae culture and that reduces the pH of water.
 In the mean time, energy light from LEDs or from the Sun heats up the reactor.
 For research and improvement, retrieving the data DO, pH, and temperature with a high resolution (minute scale) would help to reconstruct what has happened.
 For the photosysnthesis of microalgae, replacing the plant in the reaction below for microalage, and submerse the reaction into water.
 That is what happening in the microalgae culture.

 Gallery of the parts